walshie4/Blamer/README.md

 Blamer
 ======

+This project is no longer actively maintained.
+[Crash Reporter]("https://github.com/ashikase/CrashReporter") is a good replacement utility.

 Automagically find out what Symbolicate blames for the recent crashes on your jailbroken iDevice

 **Download the source [here](https://github.com/walshie4/Blamer/archive/master.zip)**